Penis becomes flaccid during intercourse

 The nervous system controls erection.
 Irritation or impingement of the pudendal nerve, pelvic floor tension or chronic pelvic pain (CPPS) can make it difficult to get and maintain an erection.
 Many also describe tingling, burning, discomfort in the perineum or pain during ejaculation.
 When pain and tension activate the body’s “alarm”, erection typically decreases during intercourse.

-Signs of nerve and muscle interference can be unintentional tension in the buttocks, abdomen or pelvic floor, sitting a lot during the day, or cycling making the symptoms worse.
+Signs of nerve and muscle interference can be unintentional tension in the buttocks, abdomen or pelvic floor, sitting a lot during the day, or cycling making symptoms worse.
 “Pulling yourself together” rarely helps here – instead, I work to silence the alarm, loosen the tissue and retrain the natural erection reflex.

 Structural conditions of the penis